 Based on such findings, VCHS patients who meet the below criteria are eligible for the Low-Dose CT Lung Cancer Screening Program:

 • Men or women, 55-74 years of age

 • If former smoker, quit date within last 15 years

 • No weight loss greater than I0 pounds in the last month

 • No chest CT scan in the last 12 months

-• Change in cough, shortness of breath or hemoptysis
+• No change in cough, shortness of breath, or hemoptysis

 To schedule an appointment for a low-dose CT scan, call 308.728.4200.

 *Results are interpreted by a board-certified radiologist and will be sent to the ordering physician.